qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Upon reception of an ADD_ADDRESS frame, the receiver SHOULD store the communicated address for future use.

+TODO link with AVP

 The receiver MUST NOT send packets others than validation ones to the communicated address without having validated it.
 ADD_ADDRESS frames SHOULD contain globally reachable addresses.
 Link-local and possibly private addresses SHOULD NOT be exchanged.